 Do you have 5 years of freelance experience?
 Then, divide that by 60 and you have your average monthly earnings.

-It not always your earning is growing from year to year, so use the past few year’s data to get a better sense of what you truly earned.
+It is not always your earnings is growing from year to year, so use the past few years’ data to get a better sense of what you truly earned.

 - Find out total income for over 6 years and added up them all